Kiss the Blood Off My Hands (novel): Synopsis

-Bill Saunders former prisoner of war now living in London, whose experiences have left him unstable and violent.
-He gets into a pub fight in which he kills the publican and then flees.
+Bill Saunders' past experiences as a prisoner of war have left him unstable and violent.
+While living in London, he gets into a pub fight and kills a man before fleeing.
 He hides out with the assistance of a nurse, Jane Wharton, who believes his story that the killing was an accident.
 Saunders is involved in another fight—this time with a police officer.
 He ends up behind bars, but Wharton, who is now in love with Saunders, gets him a job driving a truck delivering drugs for her medical clinic when he's released.

 Meanwhile, hoodlum Harry Carter, who witnessed the earlier bar fight, threatens to expose Saunders to the police.
 In return for his silence, Carter demands that Saunders cooperate with a planned robbery of his next drug delivery.
 When Saunders does the run, Wharton rides with him, forcing Saunders to make the delivery to avoid getting his girlfriend involved in the possibly dangerous theft.
 This betrayal of Carter puts the lives of Saunders and Wharton in even greater danger.